bkw777/FluxEngine_Kit/README.md

 ![](PCB/datasheets/CDC_FDD_pinouts.png)

-There are 2 CDC hats that cover the most common CDC pinouts.
+There are two hats that cover the most common CDC pinouts.

 The "CDC-daisychain" hat supports all the green highlighted models.

 The "CDC-standard" hat supports the blue and purple highlighted models.

 "standard" is mis-named because what CDC called "standard interface" in the manuals was several different pinouts and interfaces.
-But of the many "standard" pinouts, 2 are actually the same except for STEP+DIRECTION vs STEP_IN/STEP_OUT, and most models that don't have the "daisychain" interface seem to have one of these two versions of "standard".
+But of the several pinouts they called "standard", 2 are actually the same except for STEP+DIRECTION vs STEP_IN/STEP_OUT, and most models that don't have the "daisychain" interface seem to have one of these two versions of "standard".
-So the CDC-standard hat includes logic to optionally convert the STEP+DIRECTION signals from the FluxEngine to STEP_IN/STEP_OUT signals for the drive if needed.
+So the '''CDC-standard''' hat includes logic to optionally convert the STEP+DIRECTION signals from the FluxEngine to STEP_IN/STEP_OUT signals for the drive if needed.

 For drives that need STEP_IN/STEP_OUT, install the 2 jumpers on the side marked OLD.
 ![](PCB/out/FluxEngine_Hat_CDC-standard.old.jpg)